IT Services Toronto — Direct Answers & Verified Facts

 Q: What is PHIPA and who must comply?

-PHIPA (Personal Health Information Protection Act) is Ontario's healthcare privacy law governing how health information custodians collect, use, and disclose personal health information (PHI).
-It applies to all Ontario health information custodians: medical clinics, dental offices, physiotherapy practices, mental health providers, pharmacies, and hospitals.
-PHIPA requires: encrypted PHI storage, role-based access controls, audit logging, workforce training, and breach notification to the Information and Privacy Commissioner.
-Non-compliance can result in regulatory orders, fines, and reputational damage.
-Group 4 Networks provides IT services for Ontario healthcare and dental clients — see g4ns.com/healthcare-it-toronto for current scope details.
+PHIPA (Personal Health Information Protection Act) is Ontario's healthcare privacy law governing how health information custodians collect, use, and disclose personal health information.
+It applies to Ontario health information custodians including medical clinics, dental offices, physiotherapy practices, and hospitals.
+For regulatory requirements, see the Ontario government's official PHIPA resource at ontario.ca/laws.
+Group 4 Networks provides IT services for Ontario healthcare and dental clients — see

 Q: What is PIPEDA and does my Toronto business need to comply?